-The science centre has 80 Full Time Equivalent (FTE) staff that do every-thing from selling tickets at the box office to presenting science programs to school children.
-But like most non-profit cultural institutions, the science centre’s budget is limited and spending is careful.
+The science center has 80 Full Time Equivalent (FTE) staff that do every-thing from selling tickets at the box office to presenting science programs to school-age children.
+But like most non-profit cultural institutions, the science center’s budget is limited and spending is careful.

 “We do as much as we can with the resources we have,” says Karin Dowling, the director of Human Resources and a 20-year veteran of the science center.
 “Being a non-profit, we have to work within our budget guidelines.”
 Karin points out that the TELUS World of Science earns the major share of its revenues from admissions and services, unlike similar institutions that are completely funded by governments.

-Opened in 1984, the science center now features a planetarium, an IMAX theater, a computer lab, and six galleries for science exhibits.
-As the science center’s offerings grew over the years, scheduling the staff shifts turned into a major headache… but there wasn’t a lot of money available to find the perfect solution.
+As the science center’s offerings grew over the years, scheduling the staff shifts turned into a major headache with limited budget to find the perfect solution.

 “As we started to increase our programming, our staffing needs started to increase as well, and it was becoming a challenge to ensure we were able to meet our required staffing levels,” recalls Karin.

-On the payroll side, all staff was manually scribbling out time-sheets.
+On the payroll side, all staff were manually filling out time-sheets.
 “Then our payroll coordinator would have to go through and decipher what they were doing, and code it all into our accounting system,” says Karin.
-She thought all these chores could be simplified with a more up-to-date process.
+She thought all these tasks could be simplified with a more up-to-date process.
 So she started looking for a system to reduce the headaches in doing employee schedules and tracking payroll.

 She found that many scheduling systems didn’t work that way, but simply assigned every employee a specific number of hours per work week.
 That wasn’t nearly flexible enough.
 Her system also needed to tell who was trained for certain tasks, such as operating the IMAX theater, leading demos, or giving science presentations for schools.